-Future partial action plans will detail the projected expenditure of the remainder of funds available from the \$2 billion grant and will be subject to a public comment period with later submission to HUD.
+Future Partial Action Plans will detail the projected expenditure of the remainder of funds available from the \$2.78 billion grant and will be subject to a public comment period with subsequent submission to HUD.

-This Partial Action Plan proposes the allocation of up to \$64,259,894.74 of the remaining \$2.78 billion allocation for activities relating to the development and implementation of the World Trade Center Memorial and Cultural Program, the Story Corps WTC Story Booth Project, the Living Memorial Project, Tribute in Light, and the River to River Festival 2004.
-An additional \$1,000,000.00 is proposed to be allocated from program income from LMDC activities, which is not part of the \$2.78 billion in CDBG grants.
+The approved Partial Action Plan 8 proposed the allocation of up to \$64,259,894.74 for activities relating to the World Trade Center Memorial and Cultural Program, the Story Corps WTC Story Booth Project, the Living Memorial Project, Tribute in Light, and the River to River Festival.
+An allocation of \$1,000,000.00 was also approved for the WTC Memorial Foundation from LMDC program income (not part of the \$2.78 billion allocation).